 Was it the crows and all their noise?
 I’ll never know.

 3. Foxes are truly excellent hunters.

 Every deer hunter ever has been in a treestand wishing for a silencer to shoot those darn squirrels!
 They’re noisy, annoying, and they always sound like deer.
-I may have had the world record one year when at least 15 foxes were scurrying around deep in a hardwoods!
+I may have had the world record one year when at least 15 squirrels were scurrying around deep in the hardwoods!

 I finally thought I saw something bigger in the brush and got excited, until I realized it was way too small to be a deer.
 What I did see was one red fox sneaking his way up near my location trying for a squirrel dinner.
 What I didn’t know was that the fox’s hunting partner was coming up from the other side behind me.